NBoulfroy/pharma-prospection/README.md

 # Pharma-Prospection - *Symfony* 3.4.8 #

-This project has been create to validate the university year at INNSET (02100, Aisne, Hauts-de-France, France).
+This project has been created to validate the university year at INNSET (02100, Aisne, Hauts-de-France, France).

 ## Recommendations ##